Understanding Heart Valve Repair/Replacement: A Guide for Medical Tourists

 Anesthesia and Safety Protocols

 Before surgery, the anesthesia team will run some quick tests to make sure you're good to go.
-They'll monitor you throughout the procedure to ensure your safety.
+They'll monitor you throughout the procedure to ensure your safety and stability.

 Risks and Complications